 To Contain the Product.
 Many hazardous products can injure or kill on contact.
 To protect drivers and others from contact, the rules tell shippers how to package safely.
 Similar rules tell drivers how to load, transport, and unload bulk tanks.
-These are referred to as containment rules.
+These are containment rules.